evaneschneider/site/_posts/2016-4-15-Mass_Evolution_2.markdown

 <img src="{{ site.url }}assets/images/041516_swn1_mass.png">

 From this plot, I don't know if we're converged.
+The lines certainly aren't lying on top of one another, nor are they approaching a common solution.

 I can make the same plot using different density thresholds to measure the cloud mass,
 <img src="{{ site.url }}assets/images/041516_swn1_mass_thresholds.png">